South Korean Conference Defines Wireless Future

 Technology writer Mario Armstrong went along to this conference and he's on the line from Seoul.
 Mario, where are you?

-Mr. MARIO ARMSTRONG (Technology Writer): I'm in the Grand Intercontinental Hotel, just a few miles away from where the 2006 iMobicon Conference was being held.
+MARIO ARMSTRONG: I'm in the Grand Intercontinental Hotel, just a few miles away from where the 2006 iMobicon Conference was being held.

 INSKEEP: Well, let's get to the important stuff here.
 How's your wireless connection?